-Pupils are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/carer; or to attend a school visit, an off-site scheduled lesson, or a sporting fixture.
+Pupils are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/carer.

 If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the school office.
 Where there are known medical appointments, parents should notify the school in advance.